Mantej-Singh/windows11-fresh-install-toolkit/docs/SANDBOX.md

 - **Memory Requirements**: Requires sufficient RAM for sandbox VM
 - **Network Restrictions**: Some network features may be limited
 - **Hardware Access**: Limited access to hardware features

+> [!TIP]
+> **v2.0.2 Timeout Protection:** Sandbox environments can have unreliable network connections that cause apps to hang.
+The new 3-minute timeout feature automatically handles these issues, ensuring your sandbox testing always completes successfully!

 ### 🔍 Troubleshooting